-HCC will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+We will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
-Evidence must be submitted at the time ofapplication.
+Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (4 December 2017 for secondary transfer and 2 February 2018 for the Under 11s process) cannot be taken into account before National Allocation Day.
-Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date forapplications.
+Evidence submitted after the date for late applications (1 February 2020 for the Under 11s process) cannot be considered before National Allocation Day.
+Decisions on these applications will be made by a panel of governors and communicated with parents within 6 weeks of the closing date for applications.

-If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the childis resident at that address.
+If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the child is resident at that address.

 Other children, than those mentioned above, from overseas do not generally have automatic right of entry to the UK.
 An application for a school place will not therefore be accepted until they are permanently resident in Hertfordshire.
-Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12 month rental agreement.
+Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12-month rental agreement.

-\Children who hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or have a UK passport describing them as a British citizen or British subject with the right of abode orare European Economic Area nationals normally have unrestricted entry to the UK.
+Children who hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or have a UK passport describing them as a British citizen or British subject with the right of abode or are European Economic Area nationals normally have unrestricted entry to the UK.